tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisors: Dr. Matthias Schultze-Kraft, Prof. John-Dylan Haynes</li>
     </ul>
     <ul class="CV-desc_with_logo">
-      <li>My placement at the Bernstein Center was funded by an Erasmus+ Traineeship grant, with the core theme of my work being the investigation of choice-predictive brain signals and the study of movement initiation.
+      <li>My placement at the Bernstein Center was funded by an <a href="#Erasmus_Grant">Erasmus+ Traineeship grant</a>, with the core theme of my work being the investigation of choice-predictive brain signals and the study of movement initiation.
 My tasks involved designing and conducting EEG experiments, with extensive analysis of EEG data using MATLAB, Python, and SPSS.
 As part of this work, I co-authored a research article that has been published in <i>eNeuro</i>. &nbsp;<a href="https://www.doi.org/10.1523/eneuro.0425-20.2020"><i class="fas fa-link"></i></a></li>
       <li>Through this placement I developed an in-depth understanding of EEG-based brain-computer interfaces and machine learning techniques, and furthered my understanding of core concepts such as linear algebra, calculus, signal analysis, and statistics.
 Additionally, I gained experience as a researcher working in an academic laboratory setting.</li>
     </ul>

-  <h3 class="CV-header">05/2018 - 10/2018<a id="CAP_Lab" class="section-ID"></a></h3>
+  <h3 class="CV-header"><a id="CAP_Lab" class="section-ID">05/2018 - 10/2018</a></h3>
     <img class="logo" src="/assets/images/Logo-UoA.png">
       <ul class="CV-subheader_with_logo">
         <li>&mdash;Consciousness, Attention and Perception Laboratory, University of Aberdeen, UK</li>